Install Skype for Business Server 2019 Step by Step

 Next step is to request and assign a certificate for the front end server from our internal PKI.

-Now we can deploy the Edge Server Role
+Deploying the Edge Server Role

 Powershell script to install Skype for Business prerequisites on Edge Server: